narcissistic red flags: warning signs highlighted

 Darlene Lancer from Psychology Today says, “Be aware of other signs of lack of consideration: walking far ahead of you, making you track them down for a return phone call, arriving late, disregarding your boundaries and needs, or interrupting conversations to take calls from other people.”

-Narcissists are abusive people and have no regard for other people’s feelings.
+Narcissists are abusive people who have no regard for other people’s feelings.

 A. Emotional and Mental Exhaustion